Dear Student

 {[Measures].[Internet Sales-Sales Amount]} ON COLUMNS,

-{ANCESTOR([Product].[Product Categories].[Product Name].&[2] , 1)} ON ROWS
+{ANCESTOR([Product].[Product Categories].[Product Name].&[2] , 1)}

 FROM